dsc-akgec/Probation-Projects-2020/Anuj Negi/README.md

 npm install
 ```

 This command to install all the dependencies for React to work.
+(This may take some time.)
 <br>
 3- now come back to the root directory and write the command